Session themes announced

 Early stage investment forum

-A key element of the AusBiotech 2019 conference is a one-day early stage investment forum featuring approximately 25 presentations from research institutes, universities, hospitals and pre-series A companies in the area of human therapeutics and enabling technologies.
+The Early Stage Investment forum is a key element of the AusBiotech 2019 conference featuring presentations from research institutes, universities, hospitals and pre-series A companies in the area of human therapeutics and enabling technologies.
 The pitches will be made to an expert investor panel that will include international big pharma representatives as well as corporate VCs and early stage investors.

-The forum will be open to conference attendees and will take place on Friday 1 November between 9.00am – 12.30pm.
+The forum is open to conference attendees and will take place on Friday 1 November at 9.00am – 12.30pm.

 Anti-fibrotic drugs: a hot area for development